-Jamie Fugitt represents entrepreneurs, investors, and technology startups.
-He helps to organize and form businesses, helps with private investment and other financing methods, and helps with company operations.
-His practice includes investment transactions, mergers and acquisitions, securities compliance, trademarks and other intellectual property, contracts, corporate governance, internet and software matters, and other business transactions.
-Jamie also represents traditional small and large businesses in the same practice areas.
+Jamie Fugitt represents entrepreneurs, investors, and startups.
+He helps form businesses, helps with private investment and other financing, helps with acquisitions and other exits, and helps with company operations.
+His practice includes investment transactions, mergers and acquisitions, securities compliance, technology agreements, trademarks and other intellectual property, contracts, corporate governance, internet and software, and other business matters.

-In addition, Jamie represents filmmakers and other creative professionals, where he helps them form their businesses and navigate financing, production, distribution, and other entertainment law agreements.
+Jamie also helps filmmakers, musicians, and other creatives form businesses, protect their work, and navigate financing, production, distribution, and other entertainment agreements.

 Mid-South Super Lawyers, Rising Star, a Thomson Reuters Service, 2014-2021 (Business/Corporate)

-Mr. Fugitt received his Juris Doctor from Harvard Law School, where he served as article editor for the Harvard Environmental Law Review.
-While attending law school, he participated in Harvard’s Program on Negotiation and served as an intern for the United States Attorney’s Office for the District of Massachusetts.
+Mr. Fugitt received his law degree from Harvard Law School.
+While attending law school, he participated in Harvard’s Program on Negotiation, served as article editor for the Harvard Environmental Law Review, and worked for the United States Attorney’s Office for the District of Massachusetts.

 Jamie graduated from the University of Arkansas with a degree in cultural anthropology.
 He received the J. William Fulbright Honors College Fellowship and studied at the Universities of Oxford and Cambridge.

-He has organized events and given recent talks on startup law and finance, business law, contracts, and intellectual property for creative professionals.
+He has organized events, published articles, and given recent talks on startup law, startup fundraising, contracts, and intellectual property.

 He lives in Little Rock with his wife and three children.